dhunganaPradeep/Portfolio/content/projects/Zoro.md

 showInProjects: false
 ---

-This is a basic Portfolio website dedicated to my favorite anime character, Zoro, from the series One Piece.
-This page illustrates Zoro's development as a swordsman and as a character.It lets visitors to explore Zoro's experiences, skills, and achievements in an entertaining and interactive way.
+This is a basic Portfolio website dedicated to my favorite anime character, Zoro, from the populer anime series called One Piece.
+This page illustrates Zoro's development as a swordsman and as a character.